 Mexico City is renowned for its delicious and authentic cuisine.
-From its taquerias to Michelin- starred restaurants, you are bound to be spoiled for choice in this bustling city.
-Latin America expert, Nikki, shares her favorite foodie haunts following a recent trip to Mexico’s capital.
+From its taquerias to Michelin- starred restaurants, you are bound to be spoilt for choice in this bustling city.
+Latin America expert, Nikki, shares her favourite foodie haunts following a recent trip to Mexico’s capital.

 Best gourmet food market: Mercado Roma

 This gourmet food market can be found in the bohemian neighbourhood of Zona Roma, in the south of Mexico City.
 It’s impossible to miss as there are hefty crowds of locals spilling out from the many food stands onto the streets, cooling off with a margarita ice lolly or tucking into fresh tamales (delicious vine leaves stuffed with corn, meat and spices).
 A wide selection of local vendors display here and serve up a fantastic selection of Mexican foods and international favourites with a distinctly Mexican flavour.
 Sample sweet mezcals, beautifully spiced pork pibil and the fluffiest of churros, washing it all down with a cocktail or two on the atmospheric roof terrace.

 Creative Mexican dishes showcase traditional ingredients and local delicacies such as ant eggs and hibiscus flowers at this stylish restaurant in the heart of the historic centre.
 Don’t be put off by the adventurous-sounding dishes – the food here is perfectly executed and not only tastes delicious but looks amazing too.
 Complemented by attentive service and freshly made salsas, the cool stone clad interior and well-stocked bar make this a perfect alternative to its informal sister restaurant, Café de Tacuba, for date night dining or drinks.